tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 2. They **CANNOT** be used inside containers.
 	Declaration inside a container, such as a vector, `vector< boost::scoped_ptr<int> > testPointer;`, typically will **not** generate a compiler error.
-	The compiler doesn't complain becuase the declaration seems to be syntactically correct.
+	The compiler doesn't complain since the declaration seems to be syntactically correct.
 	A problem arises because containers may copy and delete their elements behind the scenes (i.e. resizing themselves).
 	Since the *scoped pointer* **cannot** be copied, when you try to perform a copying action, such as pushing it into a vector `boost::scoped_ptr<int> problematic; testPointer.push_back(problematic);`, you will generate a large compiler error.
 	If you wish to use a *smart pointer* in a container, check out the *shared pointers* section.

-3. They **CAN** be swapped with another scoped pointer.
+3. They **CAN** be swapped with other scoped pointers.
 	There is a built in swap function that allows you to swap scoped pointers.
 	```
 		boost::scoped_ptr<int> FirstPointer(new int);